max7d3/EasyWiFi/README.md

         easy_wifi_init();
     }
     ```
-Code after init function won't be executed if WiFi is not connected.
+    Code after init function won't be executed if Wi-Fi is not connected.

 2. Optionally, set a callback function for Wi-Fi disconnection events: